-There are several genetic disorders that we commonly test for prior to an elective procedure.
+There are several genetic disorders that our veterinarians commonly test for prior to an elective procedure.
 Pre-anesthetic testing may be different if your pet has risk for liver or heart disease.
 We may want to do DNA testing or a buccal bleeding time for dogs with risk for hemophilia.
 While your pet is under anesthesia we can get baseline hip x-rays to look for hip dysplasia or do stomach tacking to prevent GDV (bloat).
 We will review your options for these breed-specific recommendations when we go over your pet’s surgery estimate with you.

 Pre-surgery checklists ensure that any extra risks your pet has, such as medication allergies, heart disease or fearful behavior, are taken into account when we plan your pet’s procedure.
 We make special accommodations for timid or fear-aggressive pets.
 We score every procedure for anesthetic risk and pain, so the most appropriate pain and anesthetic medications and monitoring devices are used.